sealtd-robotics/stride_ros/README.md

 2. The Auto approach

    Enable the systemd services to take care of the steps above.
-So everytime the robot is boot up, it will automatically spin up webserver, set up can bus and roslaunch top level file within target robot.
+So everytime the robot is booted up, it will automatically spin up webserver, set up can bus and roslaunch top level file within target robot.

    ```
-   sudo bash system/enable_webserver.sh
+   sudo ./system/enable_webserver.sh
-   sudo bash system/enable_services.sh
+   sudo ./system/enable_services.sh
    ```

-   To disable services related to ros program and can bus
+   To disable all services and remove systemd services

    ```
+   sudo ./system/disable_webserver.sh
-   sudo bash system/disable_services.sh
+   sudo ./system/disable_services.sh
    ```

 ## III.
 Collect Data